 « Previous Page

-substance abuse.
+substance use problem.
 It can cause

 or worsen many medical problems and can destroy families and lives.